seidefrank/JSONexpr/README.md

 its actual value, and how all variables and comments were removed.
 The result is fully compliant JSON, acceptable to any and all JSON parsers, for example JSON-based configuration-file readers.

-### Prerequisites

-Your system must have _node.js_ installed.
-You are set up correctly when the command `node --help` responds with node.js' help screen.
-The Internet has many instructions on installing node.js on your machine.

 ### Example use